jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

 ///
 /// The checkbox of an answer will be filled red and ticked if solution-mode is set to true.
 ///
-/// - ..args (arguments): only looking for prompt, distractors, answer and hint.
 /// -> content
+#let multiple-choice(
+  /// only looking for prompt, distractors, answer and hint.
+  /// -> arguments
+  ..args,
+  /// direction of the options.
+Get's passed to typst `stack` function.
+  /// -> direction
+  dir: ttb
-#let multiple-choice(..args, dir: ttb) = {
+) = {
   // assertions
   let data = args.named()
   assert(type(data) == dictionary, message: "expected data to be a dictionary, found " + str(type(data)))